donkirkby/live-py-plugin/docs/index.md

 5. Open any Python file, and from the Live Coding menu, choose Start Live Coding.
    You should see an extra panel on the right that shows the results of running your code.
-6. To try the turtle graphics features, open the Window menu, and choose Show View: Other....
-Then under PyDev, click Live Coding Canvas and click OK.
+6. To try the turtle graphics features, open the Live Coding menu, and choose Start Live Turtle.
+The panel on the right shows the turtle graphics display.
+7. You can also use another script or a unit test to drive your live code.
+    Run your driver script or unit test as usual in Eclipse, then click on the small arrow next to the big live coding arrow in the toolbar.
+You should see all the different Python and unit test launches listed there.
+Click on the one you want, and it will call the live version of your code.
+To run a single unit test method, open the test file, and type
+    <kbd>Ctrl</kbd>+<kbd>F9</kbd>, then choose the test method you want to run.
+    Edit your run configurations to give the new configuration a meaningful name, then choose it from the live coding arrow's menu.

 If you don't want to use the Eclipse marketplace, you can also install from the [update site][update].